License: public domain, Source: Biblioteka Cyfrowa Uniwersytetu Łódzkiego, License terms and conditions

 The text mentions the last days of Boleslaus the Bold and his pilgrimage to Ossyak [now Ossiach, a town in Austria - editor's note], where he settled in a monastery and died in 1089.
 The article describes the monastery itself, its location and the surrounding area, and the burial stone in the monastery is also described.
 (Source: Tygodnik Illustrowany, Warsaw 1864, T:10, pp. 359-360., after: Digital Library of the University of Łódź).

-A modernised reading of the text.
+A modernised reading of the text

-The tomb of Bolesław Śmiały in Ossyak
+The tomb of Bolesław Śmiały in Ossyak.

-It is known that Bolesław Śmiały, tormented by remorse, fled to Hungary after the murder of St Stanislaus, Bishop of Kraków.
+It is known that Bolesław Śmiały, tormented by remorse, fled to Hungary after the murder of St Stanisław, Bishop of Kraków.
 The chroniclers give conflicting information about the further fate of the assassin-king; however, the most probable supposition seems to be that, on a pilgrimage to Rome, he entered the monastery of Ossyak and there, having settled in penance, died in 1089.

-The monastery of Ossyak, which was once a Benedictine monastery and was abolished in 1781, and is now a parish church dedicated to the Virgin Mary, lies at the foot of the Alps in Carinthia, not far from Klagenfurt and Feldkirchen, between the towns of Villach and Sankt Veit, on the banks of a lake of the same name, three hours' drive long and half an hour wide in some places.
 On either side stretch mountain ranges, lower from Feldkirchen and higher from Villach, with snow-capped peaks, forming a closed, quiet and picturesque valley in the centre.
 At the foot of the mountains, above the lake itself, rises a church, surrounded by several buildings: this is the Ossyak, the former abbey.
 The church is a long, low building, supported on all sides by pillars, as if attached to a semi-circular chapel, quite similar to our Dunin churches, which the Bishop of Bialobrzeg in the mid-16th century already called ancient.
 Touching this chapel is the tomb of Boleslav, built into the northern wall of the outer church.
-Beyond the tomb, there is a part of the church built in the 15th century, and further on, where the great altar is, under the belfry, there is an even more recent addition.
-The tomb monument consists of two parts, a stone lower part and a wooden upper part.

-The lower part is a plaque fixed to the wall, thick, oblong, with three rectangular sides and a fourth curved at the top, made of Carinthian marble, once white, now yellowed with age, with a deep groove in the middle.
-Inside this groove is a horse carved in relief, with a piece of reins on its mane and a half worn saddle on its back, while its ears, eyes and nostrils are almost completely gone.
 On the broad brim, around the central groove, i.e. on the sides and underneath, is an inscription in clear Latin letters bearing the mark of the 13th century: "Rex Boleslaus Poloniae, occisor Sancti Stanislai, Epi.
 Cracoviensis."
-(Boleslaw the Polish king, assassin of St. Stanislaus, bishop of Cracow).
+(Boleslaus the Polish king, assassin of St. Stanislaus, bishop of Cracow).
 The marble is 2 Polish cubits high, 1 inch, 2 cubits long, 20 inches, the thickness projecting from the wall is 4 inches, while the horse itself is a cubit and 3 inches high from the head.

-Above this sepulchral stone, which is said to have changed its place several times on the same northern wall of the church, above a roof made of sheet metal, there is an image in the frame, depicting a knight in armour and a helmet, his left hand holding a club, his right hand resting on his hip.
+Above this sepulchral stone, which is said to have changed its place several times on the same northern wall of the church, above a roof made of sheet metal, there is an image placed in the frame, depicting a knight in armour and a helmet, his left hand holding a club, his right hand resting on his hip.
 This painting is surrounded by seven oval pictures on which scenes from the life of Boleslav the Bold are painted in oil, three on each side and one above the king.
-These pictures represent:
+The pictures represent:

-1. St. Stanislaus the Bishop reproaching Boleslaus for his wicked life;
+1. St. Stanislaus the bishop reproaching Boleslaus for his wicked life;

-3. Boleslaw kills a bishop celebrating mass;
+3. Boleslaus kills a bishop celebrating mass;

 4. Bolesław in pilgrim's clothing;